-(Editor's Note: The story was first published on 25 June 2020 and is being republished from The Quint's archives in the light of Yoga guru Ramdev's comments against allopathy.)
+(This story was first published on 25 June 2020.
+It has been republished from The Quint's archives in the light of the Supreme Court warning Patanjali over misleading advertisements on 21 November.)

 Video Editor: Ashutosh Bhardwaj

-In a dramatic turn of events on 23 June, hours after a pompous launch on national television, the Ayush Ministry asked the firm to stop selling and advertising the purported COVID medicine.
+In a dramatic turn of events, hours after a pompous launch on national television, the Ayush Ministry asked the firm to stop selling and advertising the purported COVID medicine.

 According to a press release, the ministry asked Patanjali Ayurveda Ltd to send details of the drug, its composition, results collected from the studies, trials and other information before advertising or selling the drug.